 Also of interest is that Albuquerque has more people living here who work in computers and math than 95% of the places in the US.

-Albuquerque is a very ethnically-diverse city.
+Albuquerque is an extremely ethnically-diverse city.
 The people who call Albuquerque home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Albuquerque, accounting for 49.80% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Albuquerque residents report their race to be White, followed by Native American.
-Albuquerque also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 47.34% of the city’s residents.
-Important ancestries of people in Albuquerque include Irish, English, Italian, and French .
+Important ancestries of people in Albuquerque include German, English, Irish, Italian, and European.

 The most common language spoken in Albuquerque is English.
-Other important languages spoken here include Spanish and Navajo.
+Other important languages spoken here include Spanish and Native American languages.